ppinard/ebsd-image/doc/documentation/beginners/import/tsl.rst

  * Tilt angle:
    Tilt of the sample (typically 70 deg).
  * Sample rotation:
-   Rotation between the pattern frame (camera) and the sample frame.
+   Rotation of the sample with respect to the sample frame.
-   It can be used to rotate the sample in a particular direction.
+   It can be used to rotate the sample in a particular direction (e.g. align the rolling direction with the y-axis).
    The sample rotation is defined using the three Euler angles expressed in the Bunge convention.